unilad homepage

 Trump's signature appearing on the notes is set to be one of a variety of anniversary-related changes issued by the government in the coming months.

-For example, a commemorative gold coin has been also been approved, with an image of Trump standing at a desk.
+For example, a commemorative gold coin has also been approved, with an image of Trump standing at a desk.

 There are also plans regarding a $1 coin featuring Trump.
-However, the proposals have caused some controversy, due to the fact it's against US law to have the image of a sitting president or living former president on a non-commemorative coin.
+However, the proposals have caused some controversy, due to the fact that it's against US law to have the image of a sitting president or living former president on a non-commemorative coin.

-Since it was announced in October last year, many Democrats have sought to block the implementation of the new $1 coin.
+Following its announcement in October last year, many Democrats have sought to block the implementation of the new $1 coin.

 Democratic Senators Jeff Merkley and Catherine Cortez Masto head up a bill to block the coin, with the former previously describing the move as an 'abuse of taxpayer dollars'.